 There are currently no visible proposals to reform restrictive agreements and market dominance.
-Under the 9th amendment to the Act against Restraints of Competition, which came into effect on 9 June 2017, some additions have been made.
-These include the acknowledgement of markets with free-of-charge services, and criteria to assess market power in two-sided markets and in networks.
+Under the ninth amendment of the Act against Restraints of Competition, which came into effect on 9 June 2017, some additions have been made.
+These include the acknowledgement of markets with free-of-charge services, and criteria to assess market power in two-sided markets or in networks.